 In testing administration tools, we attempted to perform backup and archiving chores, move documents to another server and call documents back from remote storage.
 We also examined each program's security measures and its tools for maintaining users.

 To receive a score of satisfactory, the program had to provide a utility for ensuring the integrity of the indexes.
 The program also had to offer record locking when a document was being edited by another user.
 To receive a score of very good, the program had to allow administrators to perform hands-off, rule-based archiving and to back up the network drives without shutting out users.
+Security

 In this category, we looked for measures provided by the program to ensure protection against access by unauthorized users.
 Among the things we looked for were password protection and control over varying levels of access by users and/or groups of users.
 We also looked for data encryption across the Internet.